Considerations before entering the world of archives as we know it

 ‘Right conduct’ — the putting in practice and application of insights, of Buddhist principles, virtues and understanding in everyday life and in relationship to what surrounds you.

-A life lived by Buddhist teachings basically intends to serve the well-being of all beings, based on a knowledge of interconnectivity and interdependence.
+A life lived by Buddhist teachings basically intends to serve the well-being of all beings (perceiveable or not), based on a knowledge of interconnectivity and interdependence.
+It also advocates gaining insight by direct experience through practice.

 This leads me to the following questions: